Azerbaijan’s daily COVID-19 recoveries outnumber new infections | News.az

 Azerbaijan’s daily COVID-19 recoveries outnumber new infections

-In the past 24 hours, Azerbaijan has recorded142 new COVID-19 cases, 399 patients have recovered and six patients have died, the Operational Headquarters under the Cabinet of Ministers said on Friday.
+The number of COVID-19 cases in Azerbaijan over the past day has risen by 2,334 reaching 208,211, the Operational Headquarters under the Cabinet of Ministers announced on Wednesday.

+As many as 4,461 people were discharged from hospitals in the past 24 hours, bringing the total number of recoveries to 151,660.
+Some 46 coronavirus patients died, taking the death toll to 2,340.

-Over the past day, 7,342 coronavirus tests have been conducted in Azerbaijan, bringing the total number of tests to 2,394,476.
+Over the past day, 14,599 coronavirus tests have been carried out in Azerbaijan, bringing the total number of tests to 2,102,957.